 IPTC reports receivables for amounts due and unpaid as of year-end and receivable balances are shown net of allowance, if any, for uncollectible balances.
 IPTC provides an allowance for uncollectible accounts based upon a review of outstanding receivables, historical collection information and existing economic conditions.
-Management has recorded an allowance of \$236,000 for operating receivable at December 31, 2016.
+Management has recorded an allowance of \$193,000 for potentially uncollectible operating receivable balances at December 31, 2017.
 Management has not made a provision for an allowance for uncollectible property tax receivables or federal grants receivable.

-Restricted Assets
+Restricted and Designated Assets

-Certain cash, cash equivalents and investment balances are restricted as follows:
+Certain cash, cash equivalents and investment balances are restricted or designated as follows:

-- Debt Service: Funds deposited in these accounts are set aside to be used for the purpose of payment on outstanding debt. - Liability Reserve: Funds are set aside from the general operations of IPTC and used only for the payment of claims arising from accidents involving IPTC that exceed \$100,000. - Capital Asset Acquisition: Proceeds from the sale of the Indianapolis Local Public Improvement Bond Bank Bonds and capital asset acquisition funds generated as a separate tax (cumulative funds) are restricted to expenditures for the acquisition of additional revenue vehicles and other capital equipment.
+- Debt Service: Funds deposited in these accounts are set aside to be used for the purpose of payment on outstanding debt. - Liability Reserve (designated only): Funds are set aside from the general operations of IPTC and used only for the payment of claims arising from accidents involving IPTC that exceed \$100,000. - Capital Asset Acquisition: Capital asset acquisition funds generated as a separate tax (cumulative funds) are restricted to expenditures for the acquisition of additional revenue vehicles and other capital equipment.